Dishoungh/gentoo-config/Gentoo/gentoo-config.md

         - ERROR: mount-ro failed to start
     - I'm unsure if these errors mean anything or if I should ignore them.

-# Part VII: Getting a Desktop Environment (KDE Plasma)
+# Part VI: Getting to a Desktop Environment (KDE Plasma)
 After making some troubleshooting fixes, I'm in my root partition
 ![WIN_20220712_18_40_12_Pro](https://user-images.githubusercontent.com/47036723/178616342-8a624653-ffd6-491d-893b-35bc48ebca71.jpg)